Karabosithole/file_manager/README.md

 ## Description

 A simple file management system built with Python and Tkinter for organizing and managing files on your computer.
 This application allows users to create, delete, and organize files and directories easily.

+>**This project is a work in progress.**

 ## Features